KoffeePhysicist/Fashion-MNIST_GPU/README.md

 # Fashion-MNIST
 I would like to share my ML project on the [fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
-Further informations on the dataset can be found via [Zalando Research](https://github.com/zalandoresearch/fashion-mnist) and [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist)
+More informations on the dataset and benchmark can be found via [Zalando Research](https://github.com/zalandoresearch/fashion-mnist) and [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist)

 ## Data Exploration
 Fashion-MNIST is a balanced dataset of 10 classes (labels), consiting of 60,000 images as the training set and 6,000 images as the testing set.
+Each image is a 28x28 pixel grayscale image, which can be directly flatten to 784 features.
+Given that pixel values is between 0 and 255.
+The dataset is normalized by a simple division by 255, yielding the data to a scale between 0 and 1.

 | Label | Description |
 | --- | --- |